Autism in China subject of professor’s lecture

 - Undergraduate Students

-For 30 years, Dr. Helen McCabe has collaborated with professionals, families and organizations in China to develop and expand opportunities for children with autism.
+For 30 years, Dr. Helen McCabe has collaborated with professionals, families and organizations to develop and expand opportunities for children with autism in China.

 She has also provided training and support to thousands of families and teachers in China through a non-profit organization that she co-founded, The Five Project on International Autism and Disability Support.

 As an associate professor of education at Daemen College, she focuses on special education and early childhood special education.

 To help share her knowledge, McCabe will give an online lecture titled, Collaborating to Provide Educational Opportunities for Children with Autism in China at 12:30-1:30 p.m.
 Thursday, April 1.

 To dive deeper on the subject of McCabe’s lecture, we asked her some questions about her work and its importance in China, the U.S. and more.

 Autism is increasingly prevalent in both the U.S. and China, as well as worldwide.
 Many students are interested in teaching students with autism, and every teacher will have a student with autism at some point, regardless of their certification. – Dr. Helen McCabe

 How does your unique background working with families and teachers in China add to Daemen’s program and the exposure and offerings you are able to provide to our students?

 I often share examples in class of classrooms where I have worked, and at least half of the time these are examples from China.
 While strategies for working with children are often effective across cultures, I am able to give them a different perspective based on the unique societal and educational context in China.
 I hope this helps students to better understand our own education system as well as get a vision of a system that is in some ways very different from our own.